Privacy

 Under UK GDPR you have the right to access, rectify, erase, restrict, port, and object to processing of your personal data.
 To exercise any of these, email matt@storyninetyfour.com and we will respond within 30 days.

 Account deletion: signed-in users can delete their account directly from the dashboard (“Delete account” in the Danger zone at the bottom of /dashboard).
-This removes your user record from PodSocial, deletes your Clerk auth identity, releases your podcasts back to unclaimed (the public landing pages stay live; anyone with the right RSS owner email can re-claim), unclaims your guest profile, and erases your guest bio, social links, and tags.
+This removes your user record from PodSocial, deletes your Clerk auth identity, and releases the podcasts on your account back to unclaimed.
+Public landing pages for an unclaimed show stay live until removed; bringing a show back under active management is done through Story Ninety-Four.
 Anonymous analytics events tied to your podcasts remain — they cannot be linked back to you.
-If you cannot access your dashboard for any reason, email hello@storyninetyfour.com and we will action the deletion within 30 days.
+If you cannot access your dashboard for any reason, email matt@storyninetyfour.com and we will action the deletion within 30 days.

 If you are unhappy with how we have handled your data, you can complain to the UK Information Commissioner's Office (ICO) at ico.org.uk.